Teleport Named an Overall Leader in Zero Trust Platforms by KuppingerCole Analysts

 ICT Risk Management and Operational Resilience

-DORA mandates a comprehensive ICT risk management strategy, covering all aspects of operational resilience to handle and recover from potential disruptions.
-This approach aligns closely with NIST 800-53’s requirements:
+DORA mandates a comprehensive ICT risk management strategy covering all aspects of operational resilience, meaning the ability to handle and recover from disruption.
+This aligns closely with NIST 800-53:

-• PM-9 (Risk Management Strategy): NIST’s Risk Management Strategy control is similar to DORA’s ICT risk management requirements by emphasizing a holistic approach to identifying, assessing, and mitigating ICT risks.
+• PM-9 (Risk Management Strategy): NIST's Risk Management Strategy control mirrors DORA's ICT risk management requirements, emphasizing a holistic approach to identifying, assessing, and mitigating ICT risk.

-• CP-9 (System and Communications Protection): NIST mandates robust protections for communications channels, aligning with DORA’s requirement to ensure resilient data communications as a cornerstone of operational resilience.
+• CP-9 (System and Communications Protection): NIST mandates robust protections and recoverability for systems and communications, aligning with DORA's requirement to ensure resilient data communications as a cornerstone of operational resilience.

 Securing Privileged Access to Critical Systems

-DORA requires organizations to protect privileged access to critical systems, minimizing the risks associated with highly privileged users.
-This approach aligns with NIST 800-53’s controls focused on privileged access management:
+DORA requires organizations to protect privileged access to critical systems, minimizing the risk associated with highly privileged users.
+This aligns with NIST 800-53 controls focused on privileged access management:

-• AC-5 (Separation of Duties): This NIST control mandates dividing responsibilities to prevent conflicts of interest or misuse of privileges, supporting DORA’s need to ensure that no single user has excessive permissions that could lead to unauthorized changes to critical systems.
+• AC-5 (Separation of Duties): This control mandates dividing responsibilities to prevent conflicts of interest or misuse of privilege, supporting DORA's need to ensure no single user holds excessive permissions that could lead to unauthorized changes to critical systems.

 How Teleport Solutions Help Meet DORA and NIST 800-53 Requirements